JasonLocklin/Dissertation/VWM/Methods.md

 Three of the patients scored as impaired on all tasks, and these participants also scored highest quantitatively on the bisection and cancellation tasks (see table \ref{tbl_VWM}).
-Only one patient did not demonstrate neglect on any task.
+Only one patient no longer demonstrated neglect on any task at time of testing.

 \input{VWM/tbl_VWM.tex}